-How to write a PROPOSAL
+How writing a PROPOSAL should be approached.

 You generally write a proposal when you need something that requires permission: you need to make a purchase for a company, you need funding, you are working for a company and wish to do a project or write a paper etc..
 Therefore a proposal can be either formal or informal depending on whom you are addressing and what kind of company you are working for (a local school, an international firm.)…

 In order to present your idea and ask for action to be taken on that idea, here is the format you must follow: